Other Specified Feeding or Eating Disorder (OSFED): Symptoms, Diagnosis, and Effective Treatment

 • Developing healthier coping strategies

-Nutritional stabilization
+Nutritional Stabilization

 Many treatment plans emphasize regular, balanced eating patterns to help stabilize hunger cues and reduce the cycle of restriction and overeating.